 The Institute of Eastern Christian Studies, in cooperation with the Faculty of Philosophy, Theology and Religious Studies of the Radboud University in Nijmegen, the Netherlands, is proud to announce the first conference on Global Orthodoxy.
-The conference will take place on Wednesday 30 September, Thursday 1 October and Friday 2 October 2020.
+The conference took place on Wednesday 30 September, Thursday 1 October and Friday 2 October 2020.

 The main theme is the question as how the rise of migrant Orthodox (Eastern and Oriental) communities in Europe, the Americas, Africa and East Asia, together with a generally growing degree of internationalization of local churches after colonialism and communism, has contributed to a new type of global Orthodoxy whose sketchily contours take up earlier manifestations of global Orthodoxy, but also display new forms and connections.

 During the conference, distinguished scholars introduced various aspects of the main theme.
 Keynote speakers are José Casanova (Berkley Center for Religion, Peace and World Affairs, Georgetown University, Washington D.C., USA), Alexander Agadjanian (Russian State University for the Humanities, Moscow), and Maria Hämmerli (Religious Studies, University of Fribourg, Switzerland).
 In addition, there were 6 different panels on different sub-themes.